StardustDL/aexpy/README.md

 ## Usage

 > [!TIP]
+> - AexPy match commands by their prefixes, so you do not need to write the whole command name, but just a distinguishable prefix.
+>   ```sh
+>   # aexpy preprocess --help
+>   aexpy pre --help
+>   ```
-> All results produced by AexPy are in JSON format, so you could modify it in any text editor.
+> - All results produced by AexPy are in JSON format, so you could modify it in any text editor.
->
-> Pass `-` to I/O arguments to use stdin/stdout.
+> - Pass `-` to I/O arguments to use stdin/stdout.

 ### Preprocess